 Public engagement on permanent public transit funding in Canada

 Thank you for your input.
 The engagement period closed on October 14, 2022.
-A summary report of what we heard during the engagement period will be available in fall/winter 2022.
+A summary report of what we heard during the engagement period will be available in Spring 2023.

 On this page: